akravets/interview/README.md

 Keep it simple.
 Creating distributed systems is expensive both money wise and maintenance/resource wise.
 If something can be made in a single system, then it's better approach initially.

+**With distributed cache or anything distributed you always want to have passive replica of your entity.
+This is needed in case your master entity goes down, you want to quicky recover from that**

 # Distributed System Characteristics

   - **No shared clock:** Difference in time (clock drift), issue with ordering of events and communication between nodes